GRCDEV/ArduSim/help/setup.md

 * Java SE Development Kit (JDK) 11 64 bits (version 9 would be enough but it is now deprecated)

 * Cygwin and ImDisk Virtual Disk Driver (Windows only)

+It is highly recommended to run ArduSim on Linux, as performance is significantly reduced on Windows, and may be on MacOS.

 ## 2 Eclipse IDE integration